Amazon HTML Converter Tool

 We could hypothesize all sorts of alternate reasons behind the change such as a push to get everyone onto A+ (and possibly then to start charging for it), but all that would be just theories until we see it play out.

-Our programmers have already started building a free tool to help Amazon sellers update their product listing into the new format.
-It’s a Copy/Paste HTML product description converter tool that enables sellers to bulk-update their product listings into the new format.
-For example, replacing paragraph tags with line break tags.
+Our programmers have already built a free tool to help Amazon sellers update their product listing into the new format.
+It’s a Copy/Paste HTML product description converter tool (shown at the top of this page) that enables sellers to quickly update their product listings into the new format.
+For example, replacing paragraph tags <p> with line break tags <br>.

 Example Of Converting Paragraphs To Line Breaks In Amazon Product Description HTML

-We’re still hoping they change their minds🤞, so we’re not updating any of our product listings until we get closer to the June 8th, 2021 deadline.
+We’re still hoping Amazon changes its minds about the HTML ban🤞, so we’re not updating any of our product listings until we get closer to the deadline.